bill22290/Kickstarter/README.md

 ## Predicting Kickstarter Success

 For this project I will be analyzing a Kickstarter dataset in an attempt to identify if any feature variable attributes in the dataframe are predictive of Kickstarter project success or failure.
-I will be working with Machine Learning algorithms in R, specifically a random forest and a decision tree model, throughout the course of the exercise.
+I will be working with Machine Learning algorithms in R, specifically a random forest classification model and a decision tree model, throughout the course of the exercise.

 The dataset to  be used for this project was originally posted on Kaggle retrieved from: https://www.kaggle.com/kemical/kickstarter-projects